 The investiture of the Prince of Wales is the ceremony marking formal acknowledgement of a newly-created Prince of Wales.
 The title is traditionally given to the eldest son of the reigning monarch of the United Kingdom.
 During the investiture ceremony, the Prince is presented and invested with the ensigns of his rank and dignity, similar to a coronation.
 An investiture is purely ceremonial, as the title is created via letters patent.

-Prince Charles was created Prince of Wales and Earl of Chester by Letters Patent on July 26, 1958 but the investiture ceremony was held on July 01, 1969 at Caernarfon Castle in Wales.
+Prince Charles has created Prince of Wales and Earl of Chester by Letters Patent on July 26, 1958, but the investiture ceremony was held on July 01, 1969 at Caernarfon Castle in Wales.
 Prince Charles is the longest-serving Prince of Wales in British history.

 Before the investiture The Prince had spent a term at the University College of Wales at Aberystwyth, learning to speak Welsh and after being Invested he embarked on a tour of Wales.
 At the ceremony, Prince Charles then took an oath:

 “I, Charles, Prince of Wales, do become your liege man of life and limb and of earthly worship and faith and truth I will bear unto thee to live and die against all manner of folks.”

 Buckingham Palace has said that this special reception will mark The Prince of Wales’s fifty years of service to Wales, the United Kingdom and the Commonwealth, and will be an opportunity to celebrate a range of Welsh charities, organisations and businesses.
 The Archbishop of Canterbury gave a speech to mark the Anniversary.